MohammadYounes/rtlcss/README.md

 ![github ltr](https://cloud.githubusercontent.com/assets/4712046/7550689/463a6550-f674-11e4-9f7b-e2d43bf72f1b.png)

-But if it was to be viewed in a RTL language, it would look like this:
+But if it was to be viewed in an RTL language, it would look like this:

 ![github rtl](https://cloud.githubusercontent.com/assets/4712046/7550690/463dd410-f674-11e4-8a4a-7b26025b79b5.png)